bkRodrigo/Contacts_API/documentation/deploy/local.md

      The `key:create` command generates a key for the app.
 Go ahead and assign the value to the `APP_KEY` value that's stored in the `.env` file you created earlier.
+    1. Go ahead and execute all migrations in order to get the database setup with:
+     `docker-compose exec app php artisan migrate`
  1. You should now see the api running in http://localhost:8080
  1. *(Extra)*: Some useful extra commands to work in the local environment
     1. In order to stop the service and keep the current state of the service,